Deep-Symmetry/afterglow/README.md

 - [ ] Provide a mechanism for creating and controlling/monitoring
   effects via OSC messages.
 Probably essentially a special-purpose OSC REPL.
+- [ ] Add show status query, reports statistics as well as list of current effects and priorities, perhaps when they were added, the list of targets each is currently assigning, other stuff?
+Could turn into the start of a web interface.
 - [ ] See if I can get Traktor to just send beat notes for master track; if so, add mode for MIDI sync to ride them like DJ link
   - [ ] See example on page 166 of Traktor Bible; it is close, but I